Poems & Videos

 VIDEO of my poem “Stonewall,” posted on Vimeo!
 (More videos linked below.)

 Three poems from my book No Father Can Save Her published in Christine Nyguen’s blog “A Wish For The Sky” in her blog tour of “Couplets,” where she responds with a Haiku to each poem!
 Here you find my poems: “Teaspoons,” “Ideal Childhood Except for Hodgkins Cancer,” and “All I Want” matched with her wonderful work!
-(April 23, 2012)
+(April 23, 2012; no longer easily available; reach out if you are intested and I’ll send a link.)

 “At the Edge of Extreme Kink” & “The Damage of Objectification,” and “On Guard” published online in Anti-Heroin Chic Magazine